D-Whipp/D-Whipp/README.md

 This error occurs because Netlify does not support React Router out of the box.
 Luckily there's a simple fix.
 The [fix](https://www.freecodecamp.org/news/how-to-deploy-a-routed-react-app-to-netlify/) isn't working for me.
 I'll continue working on the error and post here once I'm done.

+*** UPDATE ***
+Fixed the routes issue I was having before by adding the netlify.toml file.
+Now there's a 'cannot read properties of undefined'.
+More errors to fix but I'm one step closer.

 Sincerely,
 David.